burn-research/VQPCA_Suite/README.md

-# Index_LPCA
+# VQPCA_Matlab

-This is a MATLAB package with VQPCA functions, included a new index for its evaluation and some nice plotting functions
+This is a MATLAB package with VQPCA functions.
+This includes the basic VQPCA unsupervised routine, the semi-supervised FPCA routine and new functions to compare different solutions.
+Examples and test data are also available